-I am a Licensed Clinical Psychologist and Board Certified Counselor.
-I have a private practice in Berkeley.
-My clinical team and I specialize in the treatment of addictions and co-occurring disorders, as well as the treatment and assessment of other clinical syndromes.
+I am also a Licensed Clinical Psychologist and Board Certified Counselor with a private practice in Berkeley.
+My clinical team and I provide therapy, counseling and other psychological services for individuals, couples and families, and we specialize in the treatment of addictions and co-occurring disorders.

 - Crisis & Trauma